dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-This is my first post in this project, I use three kind of the images to represent that.
-I also use the codes from Tom White's new codes.
-I still do not know how to make the mask, I just replace these mask images to the white background.
-I will try my best to learn how to do that and finish it in the next step.
+This is my test about this project.
+These photos are combined by circles and squares and I used photo to create the mask because my photos' contrast is not strong.
+If I use the smart mask, my photos will not be perfect.
+And my main idea is about "have a meal", so I combine three main things, people, table and drink.
+However, I stlill think the drink photo's mask is not so perfect and i also will change the circles and squares to the other shapes.